 A common recommendation is to store OSD journal on a SSD drive which implies loosing your OSD if this journal fails.

-This article assumes that your OSDs have been originally deployed with ceph-disk
+This article assumes that your OSDs have been originally deployed with ceph-disk.

 You will also realise that it’s really simple to bring your OSDs back to life after replacing your faulty SSD with a new one.